in

 Warping is a problem with low-end slab cabinets, as it is with most low-grade materials.
 For our kitchen remodels, we use high-quality cabinetry.

 Matte: A flat panel cabinet door finished in matte showcases a simple yet clean and polished.
-They are perfect for people who want the modern feel of slab cabinet doors but don’t want the higher maintenance of other styles.
+They are perfect for people who want the modern feel these offer, but don’t want the higher maintenance of other styles.

 Gray and matte black kitchen cabinets are trending now and give a striking look, especially in combination with honed brass or rose gold hardware.